aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 When GuardDuty is enabled for the first time in an account, that account will be automatically provided with a 30-day free trial period for each region.
 Subsequently each feature also has a free trial too.
 For more information on pricing and free trials please refer to the [GuardDuty pricing page](https://aws.amazon.com/guardduty/pricing/).
 This is an important first step in understanding monthly GuardDuty costs in a given account.
 During the trial an administrator can view cost estimations based on Account ID, Data source, Feature and S3 buckets.
 If enabling GuardDuty in an AWS organization, the administrator can monitor cost metrics for all of the member accounts.

+**If you have enabled AWS Security Hub**, GuardDuty threat detection is billed through the Security Hub threat analytics plan rather than directly through GuardDuty.
+The underlying cost drivers are the same, since the plan is priced per event and per GB of logs analyzed, so everything in this section still applies to understanding and reducing your consumption.
+What changes is where you see the usage and how it appears on your bill.
+See [Cost Considerations](../security-hub/index.md#cost-considerations) in the Security Hub guide for the pricing model, the console Cost Estimator, and the Usage page.

+Before you get into investigating a cost surprise, set up something that warns you first.
+GuardDuty publishes usage metrics to Amazon CloudWatch for every protection plan, so you can create alarms that fire when usage for a specific plan crosses a threshold you choose.
+This is the cheapest control available here, it takes minutes to configure, and it moves you from reconstructing last month's bill to catching the change while it is happening.
+For more information, see [Monitoring GuardDuty usage and estimating costs](https://docs.aws.amazon.com/guardduty/latest/ug/monitoring_costs.html).

 AWS account administrators may be required to investigate charges related to GuardDuty if an increase in costs occurs.
 Some common reason for increased monthly GuardDuty costs includes:

 ### CloudTrail and/or S3 data event utilization is high